 - Some find the tires a bit too narrow for gravel or dirt paths

 2. Best Cheap Hybrid Bike: Diamondback Bicycles Edgewood

 The Edgewood comes in several sizes, and generally fits riders between 5’4 and 6’4.
 A low standover height makes it easier to get on and off the bike, while the upright geometry provides a stable ride.
 An available 21 speeds makes it easier to conquer varied terrain.
 The seatpost has built-in suspension to absorb bumps and rougher patches.
 The stock Kenda tires are wide enough to go off-roading, and are particularly well suited for gravel paths.

 Is the Edgewood right for me?
-This bike caters to budget-conscious shoppers looking for an affordable hybrid for the pavement and light off-road adventures.
+This bike caters to budget-conscious shoppers looking for the best cheap hybrid bike for the pavement and light off-road adventures.
 Assembly instructions could be better.

 - Comes in several sizes